Azure/blobxfer/docs/99-current-limitations.md

   paths associated with these SAS tokens must be a single entity.
 * Non-download skip-on processing cannot be performed for SAS tokens without sufficient read permission.
+* Because policy-based SASes cannot be introspected for permission scope, `blobxfer` will assume permissions granting read, write, and list.

 ### Client-side Encryption
 * Client-side encryption is currently only available for block blobs and